BoJack Horseman (character)

-BoJack F. Horseman (born January 2, 1964) is a fictional character and the titular protagonist of the Netflix animated television series BoJack Horseman (20142020).
+BoJack F. Horseman (born January 2, 1964) is a fictional character and the titular protagonist of the eponymous American animated television series.
 He is voiced by Will Arnett and was created by Raphael Bob-Waksberg.
-Prior to the series start, BoJack had starred in a hit 1990s sitcom called Horsin' Around.
-After that show ending, BoJack struggled to find acting work, instead living off residuals from Horsin' Around's syndication.
+Prior to the time the series takes place in, BoJack had starred in a fictional hit 1990s sitcom called Horsin' Around.
+After the show ended, BoJack struggled to find acting work, instead living off residuals from Horsin' Around's syndication.

-BoJack, a self-loathing and alcoholic anthropomorphic narcissistic horse, suffers from depression and often engages in self-destructive behavior.
-He frequently drinks and takes drugs to excess and has difficulty maintaining positive relationships with others.
+BoJack, a self-loathing and alcoholic anthropomorphic narcissistic Thoroughbred horse, suffers from depression and often engages in self-destructive behavior.
+He frequently drinks, takes drugs to excess, and has difficulty maintaining positive relationships with others.